James Gunn shares The Suicide Squad footage, reveals Idris Elba, John Cena, Nathan Fillion, more characters

-At the DC FanDome panel for The Suicide Squad on Saturday, director James Gunn revealed who's playing which villain in the 2021 movie and shared a teaser with some footage and behind-the-scenes glimpses at the action-packed movie.
+The Suicide Squad director James Gunn revealed who's playing which villain in the 2021 movie Saturday at the movie's DC FanDome panel, and shared a teaser with some footage and behind-the-scenes glimpses at the action-packed movie.

 Idris Elba, it turns out, is playing Bloodsport; wrestler-actor John Cena is playing Peacemaker; longtime Gunn pal Nathan Fillion is playing TDK; and Saturday Night Live star Pete Davidson is playing Blackguard.
-Some of the roles were already known, including Margot Robbie as Harley Quinn; Viola Davis as Amanda Waller; Joel Kinnaman as Rick Flag; and Jai Courtney as Captain Boomerang.
+Some of the roles revealed at DC FanDome were already known, including Margot Robbie as Harley Quinn; Viola Davis as Amanda Waller; Joel Kinnaman as Rick Flag; and Jai Courtney as Captain Boomerang.

 And if you thought the Avengers had a huge group, buckle up, because The Suicide Squad is enormous.
 Here's the full character list, as shared by Gunn on Twitter: